This class is for programmers who are already experienced with another programming

 [ Register | More Information |FAQ]

-- A printed copy of the course notes.
+- Electronic copy of all course materials.

 - A copy of the "Python Essential Reference, 4th Ed."